M1 Finance vs Fidelity for Long-Term Investing 2026: Which Platform Wins?

 User Interface & Ease of Use

-M1 Finance wins on simplicity and focus.
-The Pie interface is intuitive — you see your portfolio as a visual circle chart, drag to adjust allocations, and let automation handle the rest.
-There's very little clutter because M1 intentionally limits what you can do (no day trading, no options, no mutual funds).
-For a long-term investor who wants to set it and forget it, this is a feature, not a limitation.
+M1 Finance wins on pure simplicity.
+The Pie interface is intuitive — you see your portfolio as a visual circle chart, drag to adjust allocations, and let the system handle the rest.
+There's almost no clutter because M1 intentionally limits what you can do (no day trading, no options, no mutual funds).
+For someone who wants to set up their portfolio and move on, that's actually a strength.

-Fidelity's interface has improved substantially over the years, and its 2025–2026 redesign made the web experience cleaner.
-But it's still a comprehensive platform that tries to serve day traders, retirees, and everyone in between.
-New investors sometimes feel lost navigating between the brokerage dashboard, NetBenefits (for workplace accounts), and Fidelity Go.
-That said, once you learn where things are, the depth is impressive.
+Fidelity's interface has gotten much better, and the 2025–2026 redesign cleaned things up nicely.
+But it's still a comprehensive platform trying to serve day traders, retirees, and everyone in between.
+When you're new to the platform, navigating between the brokerage dashboard, NetBenefits (for workplace accounts), and Fidelity Go can feel scattered.
+Once you learn the layout, though, the depth is genuinely impressive.

-Winner: M1 Finance for simplicity; Fidelity if you want depth.
+Winner: M1 Finance for pure simplicity; Fidelity if you want comprehensive features.

 Core Features for Long-Term Investing

-This is where the comparison gets interesting.
+Here's where things get interesting.
 Both platforms offer commission-free stock and ETF trading with fractional shares.
-But the approach to long-term investing is fundamentally different.
+But the philosophy behind them is completely different.

-M1 Finance is built for portfolio-based investing.
+M1 Finance is all about portfolio-based investing.
 You define your target allocation once, and the platform maintains it automatically with every deposit.
-Dynamic rebalancing means you rarely need to sell to rebalance — new money just gets allocated intelligently.
+Dynamic rebalancing means you're rarely selling to rebalance — new money just flows into underweighted positions.
 For a long-term, buy-and-hold strategy, this is incredibly powerful and tax-efficient.

-Fidelity gives you access to a much wider universe of investments: thousands of mutual funds (including its ZERO funds), bonds, CDs, international markets, and more.
-But if you want automated portfolio management in a self-directed account, you'll need to rebalance manually or use Fidelity Go (which is a separate, less flexible product).
+Fidelity gives you access to a much wider investment universe: thousands of mutual funds (including ZERO funds), bonds, CDs, international markets, and more.
+But if you want automated portfolio management in a self-directed account, you'll need to rebalance manually or use Fidelity Go (which is a separate product and less flexible).

-Winner: Tie — depends on whether you prioritize automation or investment breadth.
+Winner: Tie — it depends on whether automation or investment variety matters more to you.

 Investment Selection

-For many long-term investors, stocks and ETFs are all they need.
-But the flexibility gap is real.
+For plenty of long-term investors, stocks and ETFs are honestly all they need.
+But the flexibility gap is definitely there.

 Pricing & Value

-Both platforms offer $0 commissions on stocks and ETFs, so the base cost is identical for most long-term investors.
-The real differences:
+Both platforms charge $0 commissions on stocks and ETFs, so the baseline cost is the same for most long-term investors.
+Where they differ:

-• M1 Finance charges no advisory fee for its core automated investing.
-The $36/year M1 Plus plan is entirely optional.
+- M1 Finance charges no advisory fee for its core automated investing.
+M1 Plus at $36/year is totally optional.

-• Fidelity ZERO funds have literally no expense ratio — you can't beat free.
+- Fidelity ZERO funds have zero expense ratio — literally can't beat that.

-• M1 Borrow offers competitive margin rates; Fidelity's margin rates are typically higher for smaller balances.
+- M1 Borrow offers competitive margin rates; Fidelity's margin rates are typically higher for smaller accounts.

-If you compare M1 Finance's free automated investing to Fidelity Go's fee-based robo-advisor, M1 wins on cost.
-But if you compare a self-directed Fidelity account using ZERO funds (no advisory fee, no expense ratio) to M1 Finance, Fidelity is actually the cheaper option — you just lose the automation.
+If you're comparing M1's free automated investing to Fidelity Go's fee-based robo-advisor, M1 wins on cost.
+But if you're comparing a self-directed Fidelity account using ZERO funds (no advisory fee, no expense ratio) to M1, Fidelity actually comes out cheaper — you just lose the automation.

-Winner: M1 Finance for automated investing; Fidelity for self-directed, ultra-low-cost fund investing.
+Winner: M1 Finance for automated investing; Fidelity for self-directed, ultra-low-cost investing.

 Customer Support

-Fidelity offers phone support, live chat, and over 200 investor centers across the U.S. where you can sit down with a representative in person.
-For complex situations — estate planning, beneficiary issues, large rollovers — having access to a human being at a physical branch is genuinely valuable.
+Fidelity offers phone support, live chat, and over 200 investor centers across the country.
+Want to sit down with a real person to discuss estate planning, beneficiaries, or a major rollover?
+You can do that.
+For complex financial situations, having access to a human at a physical branch is genuinely valuable.

-M1 Finance offers email and in-app chat support.
-Response times have improved in recent years, but there's no phone support for standard accounts and no physical locations.
-For a platform that's designed to be hands-off, this is usually fine — but when something goes wrong with a transfer or account issue, the lack of phone support can be frustrating.
+M1 Finance offers email and in-app chat.
+Support has improved, but there's no phone option for standard accounts and no physical locations.
+For a platform designed to be hands-off, this usually works fine — but when something goes wrong with a transfer or account issue, the lack of phone support can be frustrating.

 Mobile App

-Both apps are well-designed.
-M1 Finance's app mirrors its web experience beautifully — clean, visual, and centered around your Pies.
-Depositing money, checking your portfolio, and adjusting allocations are all straightforward.
-The app is rated 4.6 stars on iOS.
+Both apps are well-designed and intuitive.
+M1 Finance's mirrors its web experience beautifully — clean, visual, and centered on your Pies.
+Depositing money, checking your portfolio, and tweaking allocations are all straightforward.
+It's rated 4.6 stars on iOS.

-Fidelity's app (4.7 stars on iOS) has undergone significant improvements and now offers a streamlined experience for casual investors while still providing access to advanced features.
-The Fidelity Spire app (now integrated into the main app) added goal-tracking features that are useful for long-term planners.
+Fidelity's app (4.7 stars on iOS) has improved significantly and now offers a streamlined experience for casual investors while still providing access to advanced tools.
+The addition of goal-tracking features makes long-term planning easier.

 Winner: Tie — both are excellent.
-M1 is simpler; Fidelity is more comprehensive.
+M1 is simpler; Fidelity is more feature-rich.

 Security & Compliance

-Both platforms are SIPC members, providing up to $500,000 in securities protection ($250,000 for cash).
+Both are SIPC members with up to $500,000 in securities protection ($250,000 for cash).
 Both offer two-factor authentication and bank-level encryption.

-Fidelity goes further with its Customer Protection Guarantee, which reimburses losses from unauthorized activity in your account — something not all brokerages offer explicitly.
-Fidelity is also regulated as a broker-dealer and has its own clearing operations, giving it more direct control over account security.
+But Fidelity adds a Customer Protection Guarantee that reimburses losses from unauthorized activity — something not all brokerages spell out explicitly.
+And because Fidelity does its own clearing rather than using a third party, it has tighter control over account security.

-M1 Finance uses Apex Clearing for trade execution and custody, which is a reputable clearinghouse also used by other major fintech platforms.
-Security is solid, but you're adding a third party to the chain.
+M1 Finance uses Apex Clearing for trade execution and custody, which is solid and widely used, but it adds another party to the security chain.

-Winner: Fidelity — the self-clearing and explicit protection guarantee give it an edge.
+Winner: Fidelity — the self-clearing operation and explicit protection guarantee give it an edge.

 Pros and Cons